October 4

 The Guale killed five Franciscan friars in a single night in 1597.
 The Spanish had banned their ball games, their dances, and polygamy.
 They'd forced Guale chiefs to carry firewood like servants.
 The uprising spread across coastal Georgia.
 Spain abandoned half its missions.
 The Guale held their territory for another century.

-English and Dutch galleons smash a Spanish galley fleet in the English Channel, shattering Spain's naval dominance an…
+English and Dutch galleons defeated a Spanish galley fleet in the English Channel on October 4, 1602, during a rare c…

 Swedish forces executed a brilliant flanking maneuver at the Battle of Wittstock, crushing the combined armies of Sax…